Vitus lubrusca Linne

-The 'Moored' grape was named and released by the Research Division of Agriculture and Life Sciences of Virginia Polytechnic Institute.
+The Moored grape was named and released by Virginia Tech.
 This is the second grape variety resulting from the grape breeding program initiated by Professor Robert C. Moore, more than sixty years ago.
-It was named Moored in recognition of the many years of service given by Professor Moore to the program in fruit breeding at V.P.I.
+It was named Moored in recognition of the many years of service given by Professor Moore to the program in fruit breeding at VT.
 Excellent for juice and fresh eating.
-Concord-like but earlier and red.
+Grapes are sweet with a muscat flavor.
+Very delicious, earlier than Concord and red.
 Space 10 - 12' on 6' wire trellis.
 Zone 5 - 8.

 |Wet Soil Tolerance||Poor|